williamlevine/medicare-visualization/README.md

 In addition to these sites, ChatGPT was utlized in the polishing of the code to ensure that the visualizations, scripts, and datasets worked properly.

 Link to the presentation: https://docs.google.com/presentation/d/17n71swIUCKwYSaMtm_8_TUNbOkOXrr3eTyBO_1bsInk/edit?usp=sharing

+---
+*NOTE: This repository is a copy of the original, which we used while working on this project.
+The original can be found [here.](https://github.com/hippopotamuspal/medicare_data_project) I duplicated it to upload on my own GitHub for easier tracking and showcasing of the project.*